FRC1555/FRC2024Code/README.md

 This is a repository for the new updated code for Sonic

-List of collaborators:
+List of collaborators

-BenMillerHAHA - Ben Miller
+1. Jojo-Ze-Rabbit-42 - Max Arnold AKA Rice Crispies

-Maurizio - Need to Make account
+2. BenMillerHAHA - Ben Miller

-Jojo-Ze-Rabbit-42 - Max Arnold AKA Rice Crispies
+3. Maurizio - Need to Make account

 Edit: This code is fully functional, and all works... to my knowledge.